 - Avoid asking questions.
 Instead, reflect what you see and hear.
-Make welcoming statements.“Your back before I expected you.”“Looks like your having trouble deciding what to do.”“Good to see you!”
+Make welcoming statements.
+“You’re back before I expected you.”
+“Looks like you’re having trouble deciding what to do.”
+“Good to see you!”

-- Don’t take away hope.“So your thinking of trying out for the talent show- that should be quite an experience!”
+- Don’t take away hope.
+“So you’re thinking of trying out for the talent show- that should be quite an experience!”

 Adapted from: Adele Faber & Elaine Mazlish: HOW TO TALK SO KIDS WILL LISTEN AND LISTEN SO KIDS WILL TALK.
 Gary Landreth: PLAY THERAPY: THE ART OF THE RELATIONSHIP

 As parents, one of the hardest things to do is to watch or listen to your child struggle with difficult emotions.
 Parents usually try whatever it takes to make those negative feelings go away.
 However, children need to have their feelings accepted and respected just as adults do.
 Helping children deal with their feelings by not jumping in to the rescue can deescalate the situation, feel validating to the child, and improve your relationship with your child by opening doors to more communication.
 Try the following: